stisa/graph/README.md

 Inside `graph` there are specific apis:
 - color: exposes various colours and the proc `color(r,g,b,a)`
-- draw: drawing, so `line(x,y,x1,y1,color)`, functions to draw Axis, procs, etc
+- plot: initializing the plot, adding plots
 - surface: the implementation of `Surface` and `Axis`
+- `backend<x>`: handles rendering the plot

 ## TODO:

 * matplotlib defaults
   - figure size is 6.4x4.8"
   - dpi is 100
-* restructure the code into something cleaner, with clear module names and separtion
 * [target style](notes/target.md)
-* plotProc should lazily evaluate the proc
+* plotProc should lazily evaluate the proc?
-* have a single `plot(x,y)`  proc
 * better integration with Arraymancer (a Concept that matches if .data and [] ?)
 * integrate chroma? (need to contribute blend?)
 * separate drawing layers for the plot and the background/names/etc so that lines aren't overwritten